delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 3) CodeSnip v4 will install alongside any v3 or earlier release that may already be installed.
 If you want to replace the earlier version simply uninstall it in the usual way.
-Uninstalling v3 will not delete any existing main database used by v4.
+Uninstalling v3 or earlier after installing v4 will have no adverse affect on v4.

 CodeSnip's installation program is named codesnip-setup-4.x.x.exe, where x.x is the program's minor version number.
 The install program may be distributed in a zip file.
-If this is the case then extract the install program.

-Close any running instance of CodeSnip, double click the install program then follow the on-screen instructions.
+Close any running instance of CodeSnip, run the install program then follow the on-screen instructions.

 The installer makes the following changes to your system:

-+ The main program's executable file and documentation are installed into the chosen install folder (the %ProgramFiles%\DelphiDabbler\CodeSnip-4 folder by default).
++ The main program's executable file and documentation are installed into the chosen install folder (%ProgramFiles%\DelphiDabbler\CodeSnip-4 by default).

 + Files required by the uninstaller are stored in the main installation's Uninst sub-folder.